SG (song)

-"SG" (an acronym for "Sexy Girl") is a song by French record producer DJ Snake, Puerto Rican singer Ozuna, American rapper Megan Thee Stallion, and Thai rapper and singer Lisa of South Korean girl group Blackpink.
+"SG" (an acronym for "Sexy Girl") is a song by French record producer DJ Snake, Puerto Rican singer Ozuna, American rapper-songwriter Megan Thee Stallion, and Thai rapper and singer Lisa.
 It was released on 22 October 2021 through DJ Snake Music Productions and Interscope Records.
-It was written by DJ Snake, Ozuna, Megan Thee Stallion, Lisa, Donny Flores, J. Lauryn, Jean Pierre Soto, Lewis Hughes, Nicholas Audino, Omar Walker, and Teddy, and produced by DJ Snake and Yampi.
+It was written by the artists and Donny Flores, J. Lauryn, Jean Pierre Soto, Lewis Hughes, Nicholas Audino, Omar Walker, and Teddy, and produced by DJ Snake and Yampi.

 The song's music video, directed by Colin Tilley, was released on the same day and featured the four artists dancing in a tropical setting.
 Commercially, the song debuted at number 19 on the Billboard Global 200 and was certified gold in France.
+In the United States, the song peaked at number 4 on Hot Dance/Electronic Songs, number 11 on Hot Latin Songs, and topped the Latin Airplay chart.

 Background

 In April 2021, DJ Snake teased a collaboration with Lisa on Twitter, saying that they "have something", followed by a "shush" emoji.
 On 8 May, in a series of now-deleted tweets he confirmed a song featuring Lisa and noted that it was already done.
 On 19 May, DJ Snake posted a four-second snippet of "SG" on his Instagram story, in which Lisa sings the lyrics "Play, play all night with you".
 On 25 June, the producer posted another six-second snippet of the song with Lisa saying DJ Snake's name.
 On 3 August, he revealed in a now-deleted tweet that they are "shooting the video soon".

 On the red carpet of the 2021 MTV Video Music Awards, which took place on 13 September, Ozuna revealed during an interview with MTV News that his next single would feature DJ Snake, Megan Thee Stallion, and Blackpink.
 On 30 September, Ozuna hinted on Twitter that the song was 97% complete.
 The first teaser for the song was released on October 13, which featured Ozuna's vocals and confirmed the name to be "SG".
 On 14 October, DJ Snake announced the release date of the track to be 22 October, which was also confirmed by YG Entertainment, Lisa's agency.